 Preservation Deep Plane Facelift

 The next generation of Deep Plane Facelifts delivers the most transformative and longest-lasting outcome by releasing and repositioning deeper facial ligaments.
 Recovery can take 2 to 3 weeks before you’re fully back to social activities.
-While the wait is longer, most feel the improvement is worth it.

 Ultimately, recovery times vary person to person.
 Factors like your age, health, genetics, and commitment to aftercare all play a role in how quickly you’ll heal—and how soon you’ll feel ready to face the world again.
 With Rapid Recovery, we see many patients look noticeably better 30 to 40% faster.
-It’s not a promise of instant perfection.
-Healing is still healing.
-But it’s a measurable difference you’ll feel and see.

 Not Just About Looks